Tethered Oral Tissues (TOTS) FAQs

 TOTS stands for Tethered Oral Tissues.
 TOTS is the collective term for tongue, lip, and cheek ties.
 It describes a congenital condition in which the bands of tissues that connect these oral structures to the rest of the mouth are keeping them from moving and functioning normally.
 This condition negatively impacts the vagal nerves which control your parasympathetic nervous system.
 This explains why TOTS can cause a wide range of symptoms throughout your body for the duration of your life.

-A tongue tie is when the thin membrane under the tongue (frenulum) is too short, too tight, or both and restricts the movement of the tongue.
+A tongue tie is when the thin membrane under the tongue (lingual frenulum) is too short, too tight, or both and restricts the movement of the tongue.
 For babies, tongue ties affect their ability to move their tongues freely and thus can affect their ability to swallow and/or breast or bottle feed properly.
 It can also cause intense pain and decreased milk supply over time for nursing mothers.
 Over time, the issues caused by a tongue tie change as you engage in a broader range of activities like eating solid foods and speaking.

 A lip tie is an abnormally tight membrane (labial frenulum) attaching the lip to the upper or lower gums.
 Babies with a lip tie often have trouble flanging their lips to feed and can’t create a proper seal at the breast or bottle.
 This can cause them to take in excess air during feeding, which often makes these babies gassy and fussy.
 It can be the root cause of colic in many babies.